Itangalo/AI-Education/the Book/10 Introduction.md

 # 3: Getting Started with ChatGPT

 ChatGPT was created and is operated by the company OpenAI.
 To use ChatGPT, you need an account with OpenAI, which you can set up through the OpenAI website (e.g., [beta.openai.com][2]).
-The account is free, and while a paid service recently became available in the US [^2], there are also a free service available.
-[OpenAI account terms of use][4] state that you must be at least 18 years old.
-The email address you provide must be confirmed via an email sent to that address, and then you can go to [chat.openai.com][5] and start using ChatGPT.
+The account is free, and although a paid service called ChatGPT Plus was introduced in February, the free service remains accessible.
+[OpenAI account terms of use][3] state that you must be at least 18 years old.
+T The email address you provide must be confirmed through an email sent to it, and then you can go to [chat.openai.com][4] and start using ChatGPT.

 ![ChatGPT interface, with key elements marked 1-3.][image-1]